Siddi Masud: Early life and Siege of Panhala

 Not much is known about his early life.
 He was the son in law of Siddi Jauhar.
 He was present at the siege of Panhalgad by Siddi Jauhar.
-He led the pursuing Adilshahi forces against the Maratha rearguard led by Baji Prabhu Deshpande and Bandal Sena in the Battle of Pavankhind.
+He led the pursuing Adilshahi forces against the Maratha rearguard led by Baji Prabhu Deshpande and Bandal Sena in the Battle of Pavan Khind.
 Later on he was defeated by Marathas at the base of Vishalgadh and retreated to safer location.

 Later life and Promotion as a Wazir

 He rose through the ranks in a tumultuous period in a weak Adilshahi's reign.
 He was the leader of the Deccan faction in the Adilshahi court against the Pathani faction led Bahlolkhan.
 He was able to subdue his Pathani rivals even though the internal feuds went on.
 He rose to the position of Wazir sometime around 1676 acting as a regent for the young Sikandar Adilshah.
-In the 1678 he allied with Shivaji and Qutub Shah against Mughals.
+In the 1678, he allied with Chhatrapati Shivaji and Qutub Shah against the Mughals.
 Not much is known about his later life and death.
 Adilshahi later on died in 1686.